We have noticed some challenges with booking and cancelling of classes.

 BOOKING ON BEHALF OF SOMEONE ELSE

-This function is no longer available.
+This function is not available.
 Everyone should book for classes on their own.

 If a class is fully booked, you can still sign up and put yourself on the wait list.